hritick99/hritick99/README.md

-# Hi there, I'm Hritick Kumar 👋
+# Hi there, I'm Hritick Sharma 👋

 Welcome to my GitHub profile!
 I'm a passionate software developer with a keen interest in exploring new technologies and building innovative projects.
 Here's a bit more about me and what you'll find in my repositories.